InstituteforDiseaseModeling/synthpops/docs/input_data.rst

 school_size_distribution_by_type

     Specifies the percentage of schools for each school_size_bracket, broken out by school type.
 A list of json objects with two keys 'school_type', and 'size_distribution'.
-The 'school_type" entry is a string.
+The 'school_type' entry is a string.
 The 'size_distribution' entry is a list of percentages, one for each entry in school_size_brackets.

 .. code-block::